rhdatascience/GettingAndCleaningDataProject/CodeBook.md

 ## Part 3

-activity_labels - A 6 x 2 data frame obtained by reading activity_labels.
+activity_labels - A 6 x 2 data frame obtained by reading activity_labels.txt.

 yMergedWithActivityLabels - A 10299 x 2 data frame obtained by joining the merged activities (yMerged) with the activity_labels by the first column.
 The second column in yMergedWithActivityLabels contains the name of the activity. (i.e LAYING, WALKING, ...)